skip to main | skip to sidebar

 Finding the right level of prosecution, then, can be a challenge.
 On the one hand, he said, “it’s college — everybody is playing pranks on everybody else.”
 On the other, “invading somebody’s privacy can inflict such great distress that invasions of privacy should be punished, and punished significantly.”

-Posted by Suicide Malpractice at 11:44 PM 0 comments Links to this post
+Posted by Suicide Malpractice at 11:44 PM No comments:

 Labels: Homosexuality